Trying Not To Break Down — A Homeless Teen Navigates Middle School

 Fourteen-year-old Caydden Zimmerman's school days start early and end late.

-He has a 90-minute bus ride to get from the homeless shelter where he's staying in Boise, Idaho, to his middle school.
-He wakes up at 5:45 a.m., quickly brushes his teeth and smooths some gel in his hair, and then dashes downstairs to catch his school bus.
+He has a 90-minute bus ride to get from the homeless shelter where he is staying in Boise, Idaho, to his middle school.
+He wakes up at 5:45 a.m., quickly brushes his teeth and smooths some gel in his hair, and then he dashes downstairs to catch his school bus.

-Two-and-a-half million children in the U.S. are currently homeless according to the National Center on Family Homelessness.
-That number is rising as house prices and rental costs continue to grow in large cities and small and the trend is clearly visible in Boise — the fastest-growing city in the nation.
+About 2.5 million children in the U.S. currently are homeless, according to the National Center on Family Homelessness.
+That number is rising as house prices and rental costs continue to grow in cities large and small, and the trend is clearly visible in Boise — the fastest-growing city in the nation.

 Caydden has been living at City Light Home For Women and Children for a couple of months now with his 11-year-old brother Keston and his grandma, Pam Cantrell.
-Cantrell says they moved here after getting an eviction notice at their former duplex.
+Cantrell says they moved there after getting an eviction notice at their former duplex.

 "The landlord decided to sell the property, and we just could not find a place we could afford," Cantrell says.
-"The more I looked the more depressed I got.
+"The more I looked, the more depressed I got.
 I just, I didn't know what to do."

 Like Cantrell and her grandsons, many low-income families in Boise struggle to find housing they can afford.
 Cantrell gets a small disability stipend from the government, but that's nowhere near enough to cover rent and other expenses.